Convert Apex Legends sensitivity to CS:GO

 Does your Apex Legends sensitivity stay the same in CS:GO?

-Because the scales are identical, eDPI also matches at equal DPI, but cm/360 is still the figure that tells you the real turn, so lean on it.
-CS:GO will not copy one Apex feature, the per-optic ADS multiplier; this converter handles the hipfire sensitivity only.
-Set your scoped aim on its own in each game.
+Because the scale matches, eDPI agrees at equal DPI, yet cm/360 still tells the real turn, so lean on it.
+CS:GO won't copy one Apex feature, the per-optic ADS multiplier, so this conversion sets the hipfire turn and you tune scoped aim on its own in each game.

 Apex Legends to CS:GO conversion table